How Do I Measure Incrementality on Display Advertising?

 - If your media portfolio consists of more than 1 channel (which is most certainly the case) you can’t compare the results in an apples to apples way with other publisher measurement results.

-Incrementality of incremental contribution of Display advertising using audience holdouts, serving the held out audience a PSA ad, and comparing the measured response rate of the held-out audience versus campaign audience.
+In order to measure true contribution of the display advertising, marketers need to measure the incrementality of the display ads.
+The incremental contribution of display advertising can be measured by using audience holdouts, serving the held out audience a placebo ad, and comparing the measured conversion rate of the held-out audience versus the campaign (or exposed) audience.